Webster v. Reproductive Health Services

 Webster v.
 Reproductive Health Services, 492 U.S. 490 (1989), was a United States Supreme Court decision on upholding a Missouri law that imposed restrictions on the use of state funds, facilities, and employees in performing, assisting with, or counseling an abortion.
 The Supreme Court in Webster allowed for states to legislate in an aspect that had previously been thought to be forbidden under Roe v.
 Wade (1973).

 Background

-The state of Missouri passed a law which in its preamble stated that "the life of each human being begins at conception", and "unborn children have protectable interests in life, health, and well-being."
+The state of Missouri passed a law that in its preamble stated that "the life of each human being begins at conception", and "unborn children have protectable interests in life, health, and well-being."